alexlulorr/super_portal/README.md

 `bundle exec rails server`

-Your app will be running in `http://localhost:3000/`
+Your app will be running at `http://localhost:3000/`

 ## Landing Page